Fresh Homemade Guacamole with Tomatoes, Onions and Garlic

 - 1/2 cup diced purple onion (yellow onion works too)

 - 3/4 – 1 cup cilantro, roughly chopped and loosely packed

-- Cube all 4 avocados into medium bowl; Mash.
+- Cube all 4 avocados into medium bowl; Mash really well with fork.

-- Add salt and lime juice; Taste - and then add additional salt or lime juice as preferred.
+- Add tomatoes if desired and any additional salt or lime juice to taste.

 Thank you so much for reading & supporting The Wooden Skillet!
 This post contains affiliate links for products I actually use in my own home and personally recommend.
 Should you make a purchase using one of these links, The Wooden Skillet will earn a small commission at no extra cost to you, which helps me continue to bring you great original content.
 Thank you!